 Use examples to show them that others have been in their situation and found solutions.
 Example: “I know my friend Gene and his parents found a great way to help manage their medications.
 How about I ask him what worked for them?”

-7. Don’t try to do it all alone.
 Is there another family member or close friend who could join the family conversation?
 Often parents are more receptive to these kinds of conversations when a peer, close friend or even their personal physician is involved.
 Example: “Frank, I know that you have some thoughts about what might help Mom and Dad; will you share those?”

 There’s power in being positive.
 Example: At the start – “I love that we’re talking about this together.”
 As an ending – “Wow, thanks so much for taking the time to talk about the hard stuff.
 It’s a real relief to be able to talk honestly with you.”

-9. Don’t try to do it all at once.
 Family conversation actually is a long series of discussions, not simply a talk or two.
 The more you talk heart to heart about subjects that matter, the more normal it becomes.